ece362-purdue/proton-labs/lab6-spi/README.md

 Then, assign the temporary register to the DMA channel's `ctrl_trig` register, which will configure and enable the DMA channel with the parameters you just set.

 > [!NOTE]
-> *There is a `ctrl` register and a `ctrl_trig` register.
+> *Under `dma_hw->ch[CHANNEL]` is a `ctrl` register and a `ctrl_trig` register.
 What's the difference?*
+>
-> The `ctrl` register is used to configure the DMA channel, while the `ctrl_trig` register is used to trigger the DMA channel and start the transfer.
+> The `ctrl` register is used to configure the DMA channel, while the `ctrl_trig` register is used to configure **and** trigger the DMA channel and start the transfer.
 This is very helpful if you want to restart the DMA transfer yourself by changing a few bits every time.
 You could theoretically even use DMA to start a new DMA transfer, which could also be used to restart the first one!
 That process is called "chaining" and can be extremely useful if you want to perform multiple different DMA transfers in a row without having to manually trigger each one.
 >
 > Read [12.6.3.1 Aliases and Triggers](https://datasheets.raspberrypi.com/rp2350/rp2350-datasheet.pdf#section_dma_starting_channels) for different options on triggering a DMA channel to start - you can even write the `ctrl` register first and write to an *alias* register for the transfer count, read address or write address registers to do the DMA triggering instead.
 >